bhudgens/blog/_posts/2017-01-07-snow-mobile-and-tubing.md

 ![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/tubing.jpg){: .align-left}

 A few years ago a friend of mine randomly came across last-minute tickets to MusicFest.
 I paid for the tickets and committed to going.
 Last minute I did not make the trip.
 He went on and had a great time.
-While there he ran into an amazing group of folks who were seasoned veterans of Musicfest.
+While he was at Musicfest, he ran into an amazing group of folks who were seasoned veterans of Musicfest.
 So last year I was able to tag along with this huge and amazing group of folks.
 Last year was my first MusicFest.

 To say it got a little crazy would be an understatement.
 Surrounded by tons of friends, I somehow managed to disappear for hours.
 I can't remember.
 They can't remember.
 Every night runs till 5AM and we are so lucky to have tons of artists coming to _our_ personal rooms playing private concerns just-for-us.
 Musicfest is a blast every year.